Upcoming Election Dates & Registration Deadlines

 Poll Worker Information

-In order to be a poll worker in Nebraska:
+In order to be a poll worker in Nebraska, you must:

 - Political affiliation generally required